Today, you’ll learn why are day traders not millionaires.

 Following the plans seems difficult when traders are down by 5% and above.

-5% or more loss is a big loss for day traders because they need to earn to live.
+5% or more loss is an enormous loss for day traders because they need to earn to live.

 Day traders need to avoid low probability trades to make money in the stock market.

-But, the stock market is composed of people who are trying to earn money every day.
+But, the stock market is a market composed of people who are trying to earn money every day.

-Every day, day traders need to compete with each other which can result in exhaustion.
+Every day, day traders need to compete, which can cause exhaustion.

 The exhaustion can limit what the trader can earn for a day.